tobie/ua-parser/README.markdown

 The crux of the original parser--the data collected by [Steve Souders][4] over the years--has been extracted into a separate [JSON file][5] so as to be reusable _as is_ by implementations in other programming languages.

+`ua-parser` is just a small wrapper around this data.

 Usage
 -----